monogres/.github/profile/README.md

 - Always version-pinning and checksumming **everything**: source code, tools, binary dependencies, etc.
-- Maintaining [monogres/postgres], a mirror of the official PostgreSQL repo with per-version branches containing only the minimal patches needed to make builds reproducible.
+- Maintaining [monogres/postgres], a mirror of the official PostgreSQL repo with [PG-version branches] containing only the minimal patches needed to make builds reproducible.

 These practices align with the principles of [Reproducible Builds] and make it